MatiLarsson/Data-Science-Final-Project/README.md

 This is the project built for the Coderhouse's Data Science course final exam.

-It consists in the development of several supervised learning models for credit risk assesment.
+It consists in the development of several supervised machine learning models for credit risk assesment.

 The dataset was downloaded from [Kaggle](https://www.kaggle.com/).